Holt's Wharf

 Historic view of Tsim Sha Tsui, with Holt's Wharf on the left and Blackhead Point and Signal Hill Tower on the right.

-Holt's Wharf (藍煙囪貨倉碼頭 (Blue funnel wharf)) was a godown terminal in Tsim Sha Tsui, Kowloon, Hong Kong, in the 20th century.
+Holt's Wharf (藍煙囪貨倉碼頭 (Blue chimney wharf)) was a godown terminal in Tsim Sha Tsui, Kowloon, Hong Kong, in the 20th century.
 It was set up in 1910 and jointly owned by British Swire Group and Blue Funnel Line.
 It was located at the southeast seaside of Tsim Sha Tsui and the south of Signal Hill.
 Since it was next to Tsim Sha Tsui KCR station, it acted as a railway and freight logistics hub in Hong Kong.

 In 1971, Swire Group and Blue Funnel Line sold the site to New World Development.
 Two years later in 1973, New World Development commenced the construction of New World Centre and The Regent Hong Kong (renamed the InterContinental Hong Kong since 2001) on the site.
 Construction was completed in 1982.
 In 2017, the site was renamed to Victoria Dockside.